Nataliya Vitrenko

-Nataliya Mykhailivna Vitrenko (Натáлія Михáйлівна Вітрéнко; born December 28, 1951) is a pro-Russian Ukrainian politician and scientist.
+Nataliya Mykhailivna Vitrenko (Натáлія Михáйлівна Вітрéнко; born December 28, 1951) is a pro-Russian Ukrainian politician and scientist, who served as the Member of the Verkhovna Rada from 1995 to 2002.

+Since 2014, Nataliya Vitrenko has been living in Moscow.
+She blames the West and Ukraine for charging of Russo-Ukrainian War.

 Presidential candidacy

 Born in Kyiv, she was a candidate in the 2004 Ukrainian presidential election, nominated by the Progressive Socialist Party of Ukraine, which she has chaired since 1996.
 In the 2002 Ukrainian parliamentary election, her party won 3.22% of the votes.
 She was a presidential candidate in 1999, when she won 11% of the votes to finish in 4th place.
 In the 2004 elections, however, she finished in fifth place and received less than 5% of the vote.

 On October 2, 1999, Vitrenko was attacked and wounded following a campaign rally when two unknown assailants threw two hand grenades at a crowd gathered outside one of her campaign events.

 Natalia Vitrenko was again nominated by the Progressive Socialist Party of Ukraine as candidate for the 2010 Ukrainian presidential election but the CECoU (Central Election Commission of Ukraine) refused to register her for failure to pay the required 2.5 million hryvnya nomination deposit.
 Vitrenko did not agree with the refusal, submitted a complaint to the judge and before his very eyes tore down the Ukrainian constitution as a protest.
 On November 11, 2009, Vitrenko said: "Ukraine is condemned either to collapse, or to make a revolution.
 To Ukrainian government, Constitution of Ukraine is nothing but toilet paper."

 Vitrenko's 1999 campaign was characterized by The Ukrainian Weekly as "fierce populism, nostalgia for the Soviet era, and strong anti-Western sentiments".